houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ### 1.2 Language denoting mechanism

 Informally, a language denoting mechanism is a well-defined system for denoting a class of languages.
-A system is well-defined if there are rigorous and exhaustive rules on how to construct instances of that system.
-For example, there are strict syntax rules behind valid Python code.
-There are rigourous and exhaustive rules on what constitute a valid instance of Python syntax and what does not.

-Moreover, each instance must denote a language (a set of strings).
-A language denoting mechanism is the set of all instances each of which denotes a language.
-The class of these languages is the class that the mechanism denotes.
+For our current purposes, we'll say that a system has instances.
+It is well-defined if there are rigorous and exhaustive rules on how to construct its instances.
+Roughly, we may consider the syntax behind Python as a well-defined system.
+Its instances are snippets like `some_var = True`.
+Each snippet is governed by rigorous and exhaustive syntax rules.
+Moreover, each instance must denote a language.
+So, a language denoting mechanism is a set of instances each of which denotes a language.
+The class of these denoted languages is the class that the mechanism denotes.

 In summary, a language denoting mechanism must satisfy the following properties:

-1. A set of well-defined constructed instances.
+1. A set of well-defined rules to construct instances.
-2. Each instance denotes a language (set of strings).
+2. Each instance denotes a language.

 As a side note, I would like to justify my introduction of a concept like a language denoting mechanism.
 It acts like a bridge between theoretical systems that are intuitively distinct from each other.
 For example, we machines (like Turning Machines) on one hand and (like Python).
 They both recognise . allows me to easily talk about two and bridging them.